5 Best iPad Apps for Technical Drawing

 So rather than adding and erasing pixels and perhaps scaling them, in this app, what you see on the screen is organized in editable strokes rather than pixels.

-Therefore, they are editable, so you can move, organize, edit by the tool, color, size, scale, smoothing, opacity, or transform or nudge lines to shape them.
+So you can move, organize, edit by the tool, color, size, or transform or nudge lines to shape them.

 Peeking at our checklist for technical drawings, this app also features shape guides, scale, and measurement tools that allow you to add, and even calculate real-world dimensions.